-Following some issues establishing control of the battery during commissioning, ITP has not experienced any operational issues with the sonnenBatterie.
+Since then ITP has not experienced any operational issues with the sonnenBatterie.

-The full discharge capacity implied by each partial cycle is depicted in Figure 15.
-No significant capacity fade is apparent after ~800 cycles.
+The full discharge capacity implied by each partial cycle is depicted in Figure 11.
+No capacity fade is apparent after ~445 cycles.

-Figure 15: Estimated full charge capacity per cycle by the Sonnen battery pack
+Figure 11: Estimated full charge capacity per cycle by the Sonnen battery pack